TIME OUT OF MIND: A TIMELINE OF THE COUNTERCULTURE -

 It's sad how little the counterculture knows of its own history.
 Saul Landau bemoans the fact that, while in Europe students learn the history of recent struggles from those who lived through them, in the U.S. every new freshman college class, for instance, has no idea how recently the liberties it enjoys - co-ed living, free speech, and to be politically active, etc. - were won, and what it took to accomplish this.

-The timeline has gaps all over the place, and details I have not yet fully checked out.
+The timeline has gaps, and details I have not yet fully checked out.
 I'm sure it has all kinds of personal biases, including being biased much more to the U.S. and to the white middle-class than it should be.
-Help fix it.
-Make suggestions.
-(Please note: the terms "negro" and "Indian" have been used until the date when substitutes for these terms were proposed.
-Also, I've been very understated about the punk movement and Gen X, mostly because, if I get into those in detail, I'll never finish, but also, after all, because I was a sixties person.
-If you think there are crucial dates/events from those cultures that this has to have, let me know, but really, someone who is familiar with them should do another whole timeline for them.
-Somebody please do.
-We need chroniclers in this culture.)
+(Note: the terms "negro" and "Indian" have been used until the date when substitutes for these terms were proposed.)